-My dear husband recently bought us the Xbox Kinect.
-Since it’s controller-free and senses body movements, it’s supposed to give us a fun way to work out.
+I recently gained access to an Xbox Kinect.
+Since it’s controller-free and senses body movements, it’s supposed to give a fun way to work out.

 A major to-do is setting up an avatar.
 That includes physical appearance—long hair or short? glasses or no?—and clothes.
-DH created his avi pretty quickly.
+It’s possible to create an avi pretty quickly.
 But I spent a little more time.
 Okay a lot more time.
 I got caught up in choosing my outfit.

 I scrolled through tons of dresses, tops, bottoms, and shoes.
 Finally, I chose a sea-colored frock and a pair of flats.
 That should work for light activity, I thought.
 Next was a casual look: a cardi, bright blouse, dark jeans, and flats again.
 That should be great for…um…walking or something.
 And, finally, a black sheath dress with heeled boots.
 My avi wouldn’t wear it to the gym, but it could work for…let’s see… a dance competition, right?
 Right?

-After I saved my outfits, DH (oh, patient guy that he was) said I could buy more online.
+After I saved my outfits, I found out I could I could buy more online.
 I admit: I almost considered it.
-But no. One reason: He added that games often choose clothes and add-ons for you.
+But no. One reason: Games often choose clothes and add-ons for you.
 (So your avatar wears headgear when boxing, for instance.)
 Mainly, though, I passed because I have to stop somewhere.
 I mean, come on.
 I can only justify buying new clothes in the real world!

 Have you worked out on an Xbox or a similar system?
 Did you like it?
 I ended up playing a game that day and look forward to (actually) playing more.